 - ½ cup nutritional yeast

-- 2 tbsp tapioca starch (aka tapioca flour)
+- 2 tablespoon tapioca starch (aka tapioca flour)

-- 2 tsp Dijon mustard (use certified GF if needed)
+- 2 teaspoon Dijon mustard (use certified GF if needed)

 - pinch cayenne pepper, optional